 Personally, I found it very helpful to use emulators and simulators for functional testing.
 Even though they only provide an approximation of a device, most of the issues can be identified using them.
 In general, it’s recommended that you take an 80/20 combination approach when testing –80% of testing done virtually and 20% done on physical devices to get the most realistic and reliable results.

 The era of mobile applications remains promising.
 Mobile devices and applications are growing at an unbelievable speed.
-However, we have to manage the temptation and be careful balancing a realistic time to market against an adequate/affordable quality level.
+However, we have to manage the temptation and be careful balancing the realistic time to market against an adequate/affordable quality level.
 An early and continuous user experience approach during the whole testing process will support and increase our product quality and its successful prospect.